Traveling on Horseback: Length, Distance, and Time Limits

 The terrain makes a bigger difference in the distance a horse can cover than most people realize.
 If the horse is traveling on a stretch of flat, smooth terrain it will move much more easily and faster for longer than if it was moving across a rocky, mountainous region.
 Sandy ground slows a horse down even more and depletes its energy.

-Diet is Important to Endurance
+Diet is Important to Horse Riding Endurance

 A malnourished, or underfed horse will become tired quickly.